GoogleCloudPlatform/ml-on-gcp/sklearn/titanic/README.md

 ##### 2. Accessing and Configuring the Instance

-Accessing the newly created image is quite simple:
+Now that we have created a new [VM instance](https://cloud.google.com/compute/docs/instances/), we need to access it.
+Accessing the newly created instance is quite simple:
 ```bash
 gcloud compute ssh $MY_INSTANCE
 ```
+This command may prompt us to create a ssh key, if we have not done it before on our local machine.

 Once we ssh to the instance, we will need to use *pip* to install *scikit-learn* and some other packages:
 ```bash